mbbill/undotree/README.md

  1. Then you can try to do some modification, and the undo tree will automatically updated afterwards.
  1. There are a bunch of hotkeys provided by vim to switch between the changes in history, like `u`, `<ctrl-r>`, `g+`, `g-` as well as the `:earlier` and `:later` commands.
  1. Persistent undo
     * It is highly recommend to enable the persistent undo.
-If you don't like your working directory be messed up with the undo file everywhere, add the following line to your *vimrc* in order to make them stored together.
+If you don't like your working directory be messed up with the undo file everywhere.
+Add the following line to your *vimrc* in order to make them stored together.

     if has("persistent_undo")
         set undodir = '/path/to/what/you/want/'